ama-lyn/requirement-analysis/README.md

 The diagram represents the interactions between:
 - **Customer**: Searches for rooms, makes bookings, and processes payments.
 - **Admin**: Manages room availability, processes bookings, and oversees payment processing.

+## Acceptance Criteria

+Acceptance Criteria define the specific conditions that a software product must meet to be accepted by the client or end-user.
+They act as a checklist that ensures all requirements for a feature are fulfilled from both the developer’s and the user’s perspective.

+These criteria:
+- Provide clarity on what “done” means for a feature.
+- Reduce ambiguity between stakeholders and developers.
+- Help guide testing and validation efforts.
+- Ensure alignment with user expectations.

+Well-defined acceptance criteria improve communication, reduce rework, and create a shared understanding of what success looks like for each feature.

+### Example: Checkout Feature in a Booking Management System

+**Feature:** Checkout

+**Acceptance Criteria:**
+- ✅ The user must be able to view a summary of selected rooms, dates, and total price.
+- ✅ The user must be able to enter and validate payment details.
+- ✅ The system must confirm availability before processing the payment.
+- ✅ Upon successful payment, the user should receive a booking confirmation with a unique reference number.
+- ✅ If payment fails, the user should be shown an error message and prompted to retry.
+- ✅ Booking details must be saved in the system and retrievable by the admin.

+These criteria help ensure the checkout process functions as expected and is user-friendly, secure, and aligned with business goals.